Were I to ask you whether or not you’re cheating online as you sext, chat, flirt with a person who is not your partner, you’d probably say no.

-Solution to this conundrum ?
-Cyber Infidelity.
-With a click of a finger you can connect and connect and get to feel alive , romantic, sexual or merely asexually and aromantically attracted to another – or more than one – other person online.
+Solution to this conundrum?
+Cyber-infidelity.
+With a click of a finger you can connect and get to feel alive, romantic, sexual or merely asexually and aromantically attracted to another — or more than one — other people online.
 You probably do not get online with the intention of cheating.
 You may well be happily committed to your partner.
 Once online chatting, however, the seduction of having multiple people in your life suddenly makes your life full, satisfying and richer.

 Voila!
-Problem solved as you move out of the binary model of compulsory monogamy into the openness of non monogamy.
+Problem solved as you move out of the binary model of compulsory monogamy into the openness of nonmonogamy.
 The only problem is that you’ve forgotten to discuss and negotiate this with your partner.
 And therein lies the rub.
-Opening up a discussion about opening up your relationship is taught, tight and terrible.
+Opening up a discussion about opening up your relationship is taut, tight and terrible.

 - Was this as a solution to avoid ending your relationship?

-- Did you buy into the compulsory monogamy model until you found yourself online and wanting to keep connecting with other people?
+- Did you buy into the compulsory monogamy model until you found yourself online and want to keep connecting with other people?

-- Do you prefer to live a part time monogamous life?
-In other words engage in cyber infidelity whilst living an openly monogamous agreement.
+- Do you prefer to live a part-time monogamous life?
+In other words, engage in cyber infidelity while living an openly monogamous agreement.

 People don’t want to break up.
 It’s considered a fatal failure.
 So more and more people are seeking alternative road maps for relationship development.

 A married man spent half the year working in partial isolation, abroad.
 To while away boredom and meet his instinctive need to connect with multiple people, he spent hours chatting to other women online.
 Over time he formed a significant emotional bond with another woman.
 His wife wanted the marriage to end.